MalarvizhiK/messages-rabbitmq/README.md

 You can learn more about RabbitMQ and the different messaging styles [here](https://www.rabbitmq.com/getstarted.html).

-### JMS Client for Point to Point messaging style

-The code **JMSProducer.java** creates a connection factory, create a new connection and session, create message producers which we will then use to send messages.
-It creates a queue called **jmsqueue**.
-It sends the message to the created queue.
+### Declare the connection prperties in connection.properties

 We will first obtain a connection factory, which we will then use to create a connection.

-In the Connection factory, set the username and password from the Messages for RabbitMQ service - Connections - Service Credentials screen (I am using a different user than admin.
+In the connection.properties, set the username and password from the Messages for RabbitMQ service - Connections - Service Credentials screen (I am using a different user than admin.
 You can also use admin user here).
 Set the Virtual host as "/".
-Enable the SSL Protocol.
 Set the hostname and port from Messages for RabbitMQ service - Connections - AMQPS screen as shown below.

 ![RabbitMQ AMQPS](images/RabbitMQ_AMQPS.png)

+In Connection Factory, we use the connection properties by reading the properties file.
+Also, enable the SSL Protocol.

+### JMS Client for Point to Point messaging style

+The code **JMSProducer.java** creates a connection factory, create a new connection and session, create message producers which we will then use to send messages.
+It creates a queue called **jmsqueue**.
+It sends the message to the created queue.

 Compile and Run the Program as shown below: